Skip to content

 The IE settings surprise?

 Even on Windows 11, QuickBooks uses Internet Explorer’s underlying network stack (WinINET) for update downloads.
-SSL/TLS settings configured in IE (still accessible via Control Panel → Internet Options) affect QB even when users have never opened IE. This catches most users by surprise.
+SSL/TLS settings configured in IE (still reachable via Control Panel → Internet Options) affect QB even when you’ve never opened IE. This catches most users by surprise.

 How to fix?